Debbie Austin FCCA on the different operating structures for when you start-up your new business.

 Limited Liability Partnership (LLP)

 An LLP is similar to a partnership except that the partner’s liability is limited to the amount of money they invest in the business.
-The LLP must be registered at Companies House and with HMRC and annual accounts must also be prepared and filed.
+The LLP must be registered at Companies House and with HMRC.
+Annual accounts also have to be prepared and filed.

-A limited company is a privately owned business, owned by its shareholders and run by its directors.
+A limited company is a privately managed business, owned by its shareholders and run by its directors.
 The company is a separate legal entity with its own legal rights and obligations.
-This means the company is responsible for everything it does and its finances are separate to the owner's personal affairs.
+This means the company is responsible for everything it does and its finances are separate to the personal affairs of its owner(s).

-Any profits generated are owned by the company, after it pays Corporation Tax.
+Any profits generated are retained by the company, after it pays Corporation Tax.
 Only then can the profits be distributed to shareholders in the form of dividends.
-Limited companies can be limited either by shares or by guarantee which is explained below, and they have annual reporting requirements with both Companies House and HMRC.
+Limited companies can be limited either by shares or by guarantee which is explained below, plus they have annual reporting and filing requirements with both Companies House and HMRC.

 The benefits of this are: